opensearch-project/documentation-website/_analyzers/token-filters/stemmer.md

 # Stemmer token filter

-The `stemmer` token filter reduces words to their root or base form (also known as their stem).
+The `stemmer` token filter reduces words to their root or base form (also known as their _stem_).

 ## Parameters

-The `stemmer` token filter can be configured with `language` parameter which can accept the following values:
+The `stemmer` token filter can be configured with a `language` parameter that accepts the following values:

 - Arabic: `arabic`
 - Armenian: `armenian`